May 2019 Lawn Diary

 See Lawn Scarifying & Raking for procedures.

 Normally I only recommend watering if you have put new grass seed or turf down, or prior to applying ferrous sulphate if conditions are dry.
 I've always believed that a properly fed and cut lawn will ensure deep roots and good colour in all but the driest summers.
-So, if you are going to water please read Watering the Lawn, it'll help you get the most out of watering and prevent some unwanted side effects such as red thread.
+Unfortunately, as many of you have learned, summers such as that of 2018 can cause serious damage particularly to older lawns.
+If you often end up with dead grass patches after dry spells a new lawn might be your best option.
+Anyway, if you are going to water please read Watering the Lawn, it'll help you get the most out of watering and prevent some unwanted side effects such as red thread.

 As discussed in Lawn Aeration Advice, aeration is highly beneficial if done properly.
 Using lawn aerators such as a rolling aerator or aerator sandals makes it relatively easy.
 At the least you should be looking to use a fork on the most trafficked areas around clothes lines, path-to-lawn entry points, kid's goal mouth and postman's shortcut.
 Add grass seed to any worn areas after aeration then fertilise.